Programs & Research Intern

 - Must be able to work part-time (10-12 hours/week) for the duration of the academic year.

 - Strong computer skills and proficiency in Microsoft Office software – Excel, Word, PowerPoint and Google Suite.

 - Excellent verbal and written communication skills with a keen attention to detail.

 - Excellent customer service skills with a professional demeanor.

 - Ability to work both independently and collaboratively.

 - Strong interest in environmental justice, water issues, and Latino communities.

 - Willingness to push themselves to the discovery of new potential skills and interests.

 This is a part-time job opportunity.
-The intern should be able to commit 10 hours of work/week for the duration of their fall semester or quarter.
+The intern should be able to commit to at least 8-10 hours of work per week for the duration of the academic year.
 Schedules will be proposed by the intern and approved by WELL’s staff according to workload and needs.

 How to Apply